arcgt/RingNet/README.md

 ```
 Install mesh processing libraries from [MPI-IS/mesh](https://github.com/MPI-IS/mesh).
 (This now only works with python 3, so donot install it)

-* Update: Please install the following [fork](https://github.com/TimoBolkart/mesh) for working with the mesh processing libraries with python 2.7
+* Update: Please install the following [fork](https://github.com/TimoBolkart/mesh) for working with the mesh processing libraries with python 2.7.
+When running `make`, if using a conda environment, deactivate environment before running, then activate before running `make install`.

 ## Download models